coco33920/boulangerie/docs/index.md

 Currently implemented are
 * `boulangerie enter` which initialize a new boulangerie project in the current repository
 * `boulangerie try` which execute with the baguettesharp executable the current project
+* `boulangerie buy` which install local library under the lib files

 ## TODO
-* `boulangerie buy` which install libraries under the lib files
 * `boulangerie storefront` which list all available libraries
 * `boulangerie buy --lib <library>` which install a library from the distant repository
 * `boulangerie sell --lib <library>` which remove the specified library